Dana (DAN) Q2 2017 Results - Earnings Call Transcript

 These awards like the numerous other awards Dana has received over the past year are a testament to the emphasis we place on technology leadership, providing our great customers with world-class quality, service, and advanced solutions that will help them to succeed in the marketplace.

 Let's move to the next slide.
 To discuss the final component of our enterprise strategy, accelerating hybridization and electrification.
 Dana has been designing engineering products for hybrid and electric vehicle manufacturing for nearly a decade in our drivetrain and thermal-management businesses.
-These capabilities serve as key enablers as hybridization and electrification accelerates across mobility segments.
+These capabilities serve as key enablers as hybridization electrification accelerates across mobility segments.

-The mining industry has been utilizing electric bio (09:38) drivetrains for many years.
+The mining industry has been utilizing electrified drivetrains for many years.
 This new product entry is a great example of how Dana is unique to most companies in the mobility segment in that our investment in core technology, including electrification, is transferrable across all four of our businesses and all three of our end-markets.

 Please turn to slide 9 for an overview on market conditions.
 In North America, stable economic growth is providing a solid base for all of our businesses.
 And while light-truck production is still expected to be mostly flat compared with last year, we continue to see good growth in our key light-truck platforms including the Ford Super Duty.